drmanhatin/drmanhatin.github.io/_posts/2021-10-26-building-cross-platform-mobile-apps-on-azure.md

         <figcaption>Static Web App Creation</figcaption>
 </figure>

-Azure Static Web Apps will create a CICD pipeline for you, which automatically deploys new versions of the app when you commit to this github repository.
+Azure Static Web Apps will create a Github Actions pipeline for you, which automatically deploys new versions of the app when you commit to this github repository.

  Under Build Details, select the VueJS build preset.

 <figure>
         <img src="/assets/images/vue3builddetails.png"/>